jasonhemann/21SP-CS2800/_lec/lec3.md

 >
 > 4. the evaluation of `f`'s body on any inputs that satisfy `f`'s input
 >    contract will yield a value that satisfies `f`'s output
->    contract.Therefore, for logic mode definitions, ACL2s only needs to
+>    contract.
+Therefore, for logic mode definitions, ACL2s only needs to
 >    check input contract for "top-level" forms.

 # `quasiquote` and `unquote`